-1. Preload Critical Images In Perfmatters
+1. Preload Critical Images In Perfmatters Or FlyingPress

-Perfmatters preloads critical images by the number of images that usually load above the fold.
-In most cases, it’s 2-3.
-For me, it would be 3 (logo, sidebar image, and the top blog post image).
+In Perfmatters, you’ll set the number of images that usually load above the fold.
+In most cases, this is 2-3.
+For me, 3 images load above the fold (logo, sidebar image, and top blog post image).

-2. Preload LCP Images Manually
+3. Preload LCP Images Manually

-3. Exclude Them From Lazy Load
+4. Exclude Above The Fold Images From Lazy Load

 WP Rocket